AMC AMX: Pikes Peak cars

 The Pikes Peak International Hill Climb used 1969 AMXs as pace cars for the hillclimb race to the summit of Pikes Peak that was held on 29 June 1969 in Colorado.

-The AMX Pace and Courtesy cars were used by racers (including Bobby Unser) to practice the week prior to the race up the mountain.
+The AMX Pace and Courtesy cars were used by racers (including Bobby Unser) to practice the week before the race up the mountain.
 There were 12 (10 according to some sources) pace/courtesy AMXs, and all were equipped with the "390 Go-Pac" option and finished in "Frost White" with red stripes and red interiors.

-A number of AMC and Jeep vehicles have participated in the annual race, winning class titles and setting records, but the only two-seat AMX that was officially raced in the hill climb was a 1969 model piloted by Larry G. Mitchell in the 1987 "Vintage" class.
+Many AMC and Jeep vehicles have participated in the annual race, winning class titles and setting records.
+However, the only two-seat AMX officially raced in the hill climb was a 1969 model by Larry G. Mitchell in the 1987 "Vintage" class.

 AMX-R

 The original AMX's "Ramble" seat idea was considered for possible production.
 A working prototype was built in 1968 from a regular AMX by James Jeffords, a designer-customizer, and was named the AMX-R. Jeffords was also head of the Javelin Trans Am Racing Team for AMC.
 Together with industrial designer Brooks Stevens, they decided to also "plush up" the interior, add custom paint treatment and hood with Jeffords's name in badge form, as well as a modified suspension as part of their plan to offer an optional Ramble seat for 500 production cars.
-The first prototype was prepared by Dave Puhl's House of Kustoms in Palatine, Illinois.
-However, numerous problems prevented serial production, including safety and product liability concerns, AMC's refusal to sell him the cars to modify, as well as the negative reaction from Ralph Nader to the exposed exterior seating idea.
-The AMX-R's special blacked-out hood treatment would later be offered as "shadow mask" option on 1970 AMX models.
+The prototype was prepared by Dave Puhl's House of Kustoms in Palatine, Illinois.
+However, numerous problems prevented serial production, including safety and product liability concerns, AMC's refusal to sell him the cars to modify, as well as the adverse reaction from Ralph Nader to the exposed exterior seating idea.
+The AMX-R's special blacked-out hood treatment would later be offered as a "shadow mask" option on 1970 AMX models.